-We may think this is a minor story but it’s one that every generation of the church has been challenged to live out.
-For Peter and the apostles it was totally logical that the Jewish messiah would be a message for the Jews.
-That God would include every man, woman and child into his great family irrespective of birth was totally revolutionary.
+We may consider this is a minor story, but it’s one that every generation of the church has been challenged to live out.
+For Peter and the apostles, it was totally logical that the Jewish messiah would be a message for the Jews.
+That God would include every man, woman, and child into his great family irrespective of birth was totally revolutionary.
 So hard was it to imagine that the potential converts were quite literally speaking in tongues before Peter called for water to baptise.

 Peter was in Joppa.
 A man called Cornelius had been told by an angel to invite him and here he was.
 It had been a strange few days.
 First, he’d had a vision about eating food that he’d always been told not to eat, and now he was speaking to a load of Gentiles!